Sourcesible

 Store this JSON key file securely.
 Anyone with access to it can read and write data in your BigQuery project.
 Do not commit it to version control.

-- In the Project ID field, enter the unique Project ID of your Google Cloud project where your BigQuery data is stored.
+In the Project ID field, enter the unique Project ID of your Google Cloud project where your BigQuery data is stored.
+Under Service Account Credentials, click Choose file to Upload credentials and select the .json key file you downloaded above.

-- In the Data Location dropdown, select the primary data location for your BigQuery datasets.
-This can be either a region or a multi-region.
-Examples include:
+In the Data Location dropdown, select the primary data location for your BigQuery datasets.
+This can be a region (e.g., Asia-Southeast1: Singapore) or a multi-region (e.g., US: Multi-region in the United States).

 The Data Location must match the location of your existing BigQuery datasets.
 Selecting a mismatched location will cause sync failures even if the connection test passes.